The Pharmaceutical Intellectual Property and Competition Law Review: USA

 ii 'Reverse payment' settlements

-The Hatch-Waxman Act creates a framework for generic drug companies to challenge patents quickly.94 It also provides generic companies with a research exemption to develop generic drugs lawfully while the original brand's patent is still in effect.95
+The Hatch-Waxman Act creates a framework for generic drug companies to challenge patents quickly.102 It also provides generic companies with a research exemption to develop generic drugs lawfully while the original brand's patent is still in effect.103

 Patent disputes between branded and generic companies often settle.
 These settlements commonly involve the parties negotiating entry dates for the generic product, either at or before the branded drug's loss of exclusivity (LOE), based on anticipated litigation costs and respective litigation risk assessments.
-In 'reverse payment' settlements, the plaintiff branded drug company pays the defendant generic drug company as part of the settlement.96 In FTC v.
-Actavis, the Supreme Court held that reverse payment settlements are subject to antitrust scrutiny because they may harm competition by delaying the entry of the generic competitor.97 Lower courts have extended Actavis to non-cash 'payment' consideration,98 such as an agreement by the branded drug company not to launch an authorised generic for a period of time.99
+In 'reverse payment' settlements, the plaintiff branded drug company pays the defendant generic drug company as part of the settlement.104 In FTC v.
+Actavis, the Supreme Court held that reverse payment settlements are subject to antitrust scrutiny because they may harm competition by delaying the entry of the generic competitor.105 Lower courts have extended Actavis to non-cash 'payment' consideration,106 such as an agreement by the branded drug company not to launch an authorised generic for a period of time.107

 iii Product switching

-Product switching (product hopping) may occur when a branded drug company reformulates a branded drug at or near LOE, and encourages patients and doctors to switch to the new product.100 Product switching can be either a 'soft switch' (when the original drug remains available to patients) or a 'hard switch' (when the original drug is made unavailable or significantly more difficult for patients to obtain).
+Product switching (product hopping) may occur when a branded drug company reformulates a branded drug at or near LOE and encourages patients and doctors to switch to the new product.108 Product switching can be either a 'soft switch' (when the original drug remains available to patients) or a 'hard switch' (when the original drug is made unavailable or significantly more difficult for patients to obtain).

 v Sham petitioning and litigation

-Under the Noerr-Pennington doctrine, parties are generally immune from liability under antitrust laws for engaging in actions to influence government decision-making (e.g., government petitioning, lobbying and litigation), even if the action they are seeking would limit competition.102 However, branded drug companies may face antitrust liability for engaging in such conduct if their actions were a sham.
-Litigation will be found a sham only if the claim is 'objectively baseless' and – if baseless – the litigation itself, rather than the outcome of the litigation, harms the competitor.103 Similarly, petitioning of regulatory bodies will be found a sham only if the arguments made are 'objectively and subjectively baseless' and the petitioning itself harms the competitor (e.g., through delaying introduction of a competing product while the FDA considers a 'citizen petition').104
+Under the Noerr-Pennington doctrine, parties are generally immune from liability under antitrust laws for engaging in actions to influence government decision-making (e.g., government petitioning, lobbying and litigation), even if the action they are seeking would limit competition.110 However, branded drug companies may face antitrust liability for engaging in such conduct if their actions were a sham.
+In general, litigation will be found a sham only if the claim is 'objectively baseless' and – if baseless – the litigation itself, rather than the outcome of the litigation, harms competition.111 The same test has been applied to the petitioning of regulatory bodies (e.g., delaying introduction of a competing product while the FDA considers a 'citizen petition').112

 vi Bundled discounts

-Companies sometimes offer discounts for purchasing multiple types of products at one time.105 This strategy is often pro-competitive because it lowers prices.106 However, a bundling strategy can create antitrust risk if it makes it more difficult for a seller of only one of the bundled products to compete, in particular if the bundling competitor is forced to sell the bundled products below cost to be able to compete with the bundle.107
+Companies sometimes offer discounts for purchasing multiple types of products at one time.113 This strategy is often pro-competitive because it lowers prices.114 However, a bundling strategy can create antitrust risk if it makes it more difficult for a seller of only one of the bundled products to compete, in particular if the bundling competitor is forced to sell the bundled products below cost to be able to compete with the bundle.115

 Outlook and conclusions

 In recent years, there has been an intense focus in the United States on the pricing of drug and biologic products, as well as competition in the pharmaceutical marketplace.
 In the coming years, we can expect significant new legislation and legal scrutiny of the industry in these areas.
+Given the shift to the Biden administration, these pressures and risks are intensifying with respect to pricing and competition.
+In particular, with the appointment of FDA Chairwoman Lina Kahn, a significant increase in actions with respect to biomedical industry merger activity and practices, such as reverse payment settlements, is expected.
 That said, while the ongoing covid-19 pandemic, and the government's huge associated investment in vaccine and drug manufacturing, has renewed the focus on intellectual property and pricing, it has also highlighted the importance of pharmaceutical innovation.
-While there is significant bipartisan interest in these issues, the prescriptions for addressing them vary greatly from a political perspective, and the upcoming US election could have major implications in this area.

 1 Daniel A Kracov, David K Barr, Peter J Levitas and Deborah L Feinstein are partners at Arnold & Porter.
-The authors would like to thank associates Elizabeth Trentacost, Monique N Boyce and Rebecca L Neubauer, and senior associate Matthew Tabas, for their contribution to this chapter.
+The authors would like to thank associate Rebecca L Neubauer, and senior associates Monique Boyce, Matthew Tabas and Elizabeth Trentacost, for their contribution to this chapter.

 2 35 USC Section 154.